danivillarino/Equipo2_FIS/Artifacts/Process management.md

 The work to which special attention was dedicated was the design of the user interface, we made a prototype by simultaneous work in the web tool [Figma](actualizar),  which was effective functionalities for the design, along with the team has given the appropriate monitoring for its proper development.

-Thue use of the [logbook](pendiente)  was key to record the problems and solutions to optimize the development processes and meet the sprint dates.
+Thue use of the [Binnacle](https://github.com/danivillarino/Equipo2_FIS/blob/8bb6723d86c9747e103ff48e4849ba58020d45eb/Proceso/Logbook.md)  was key to record the problems and solutions to optimize the development processes and meet the sprint dates.